 The inverting inputs of the operational amplifiers are set to a fixed predefined voltages: 5.1V, 4.8V, 4.4V, 4.1V using a zener diode (D1) and a resistor network (R1, R2, R3 and potentiometer VR).

 The potentiometer VR is used to make minor adjustments to the above voltages, which may vary because the resistors have no exact values.

-The positive terminal of the battery is connected to non-inverting terminal of the operational amplifiers via the voltage divider formed by resistors R4 and R6.
+The positive terminal of the battery is connected to the non-inverting terminal of the operational amplifiers via the voltage divider formed by resistors R4 and R6.
 Depending on the battery voltage, the voltage at the non-inverting terminal of the operational amplifiers varies and deliver a high voltage level at the output of the comparator, lighting the LED.